qrutyy/ldd/README.md

 # LS-BDD
-LS-BDD is a block device driver that implements log-structured storage based on B+ data structure.
+LS-BDD is a block device driver that implements log-structured storage based on B+-tree, RB-tree, Skiplist and Hashtable data structures.
 Driver is based on BIO request management and supports BIO split.

 For more info - see [presentation v1](https://github.com/qrutyy/ls-bdd/blob/main/docs/LogStructuredStoringBasedOnB+Tree.pdf)